Unitary limit and linear scaling of neutrons in harmonic trap with tuned CD-Bonn and square-well interactions

-Below we study a connection between our results and the unitary-limit virial theorem of Werner and Castin \cite{virial}.
-According to this thorem, the g.s.~energies of unitary Fermion systems in a harmonic trap satisfy the relation
+Below we study a connection between our results and the unitary-limit virial theorems \cite{virial,virial2}.
+Let us begin with the theorem of Werner and Castin \cite{virial}.
+According to this theorem, the g.s.~energies of unitary fermion systems in a harmonic trap satisfy the relation